WolfgangSpahn/depcy/Readme.md

 pprint(phs, width=200)
 ```

-gives us all major facts in the paragraph in simple sentences.
+gives us all major facts in the paragraph in simple sentences, ready for further use.

 ``` bash
 ['Momentum is conserved in this system',